run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-prerequisites.md

     * Run:ai Supports Kubernetes [Pod Security Policy](https://kubernetes.io/docs/concepts/policy/pod-security-policy/){target=_blank} if used.
 ### NVIDIA

-NVIDIA pre-requisites are provided in detail in the [NVIDIA documentation](https://docs.nvidia.com/datacenter/cloud-native/kubernetes/install-k8s.html#step-4-setup-nvidia-software){target=_blank}.
-The following provides a walkthrough of the documentation steps:

-There are two alternatives for installing NVIDIA prerequisites:

-1. __(Recommended)__ Install the _NVIDIA GPU Operator on Kubernetes_.
-This single installation contains the required NVIDIA drivers and software for __all__ nodes within the Kubernetes cluster containing NVIDIA GPUs.
-2. Install NVIDIA software on each node separately.

-!!!
-Important
-    * If you are using [DGX OS](https://docs.nvidia.com/dgx/index.html){target=_blank} then NVIDIA prerequisites are already installed and you may skip to the next step.
-    * The combination of _NVIDIA A100 hardware_ and the _CoreOS operating system_ (which is popular when using OpenShift) will only work with option 1 and using the GPU Operator version 1.8 or higher.

-=== "NVIDIA GPU Operator"

-    Follow the [Getting Started guide](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/getting-started.html#install-nvidia-gpu-operator){target=blank}.
+Follow the [Getting Started guide](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/getting-started.html#install-nvidia-gpu-operator){target=blank} to install the __NVIDIA GPU Operator__.

 * Note that the document contains a separate section in the case where the NVIDIA CUDA Toolkit is already installed on the nodes.
-    * To work with containerd (e.g. for Tanzu), change the [defaultRuntime](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/getting-started.html#chart-customization-options){target=_blank} accordingly.
+* To work with _containerd_ (e.g. for Tanzu), change the [defaultRuntime](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/getting-started.html#chart-customization-options){target=_blank} accordingly.

+???
+"Run:ai 2.3 or earlier"
     * Run:ai has customized the [NVIDIA device plugin for Kubernetes](https://github.com/NVIDIA/k8s-device-plugin){target=_blank} and [NVIDIA DCGM Exporter](https://github.com/NVIDIA/gpu-monitoring-tools){target=_blank}.
 Run the following to disable the existing plug-ins:

     ```